-As you may know, actor Jamie Foxx did a star turn as Ray Charles in the movie, “Ray”….winning the Best Actor Oscar for his work.
+As you may know, actor Jamie Foxx did a star turn as Ray Charles in the movie Ray winning the Best Actor Oscar for his work.
 The movie went a long way toward bringing the story of Ray Charles’ life to a wider audience.
 Ray Charles lost his sight as a child due to a bout of glaucoma.
-As a young man, he was forced to wear, what became, his trademark dark glasses in order to hide his damaged eyes from paying audiences.
-Charles, also, battled sexual exploitation and financial improprieties conducted by Club owners in his early days.
+As a young man, he was forced to wear his trademark dark glasses in order to hide his damaged eyes from paying audiences.
+Charles also battled sexual exploitation and financial improprieties conducted by Club owners in his early days.
 Those experiences helped fuel a strong desire to be in as complete control of his own career and personal affairs as possible.
 Consequently, Ray Charles forged a long and successful career on his own terms.

-His life was not without controversy, too.
-He fathered 13 children by ten different women throughout his life.
-He, also, headlined a concert set at Sun City in the heyday of South African apartheid (Charles claimed to be trying to unify the races by appearing).
+However, his life was not without controversy.
+He fathered 13 children by ten different women.
+He also headlined a concert set at Sun City in the heyday of South African apartheid (Charles claimed to be trying to unify the races by appearing).
 Finally, his greatest hit song honours a US State known for being among the most repressive when it comes to civil rights for people of colour.
 When Ray Charles discussed this, he claimed that for a black man to be the one singing the official state song meant more than any politician’s law when it came to recognizing the prominent role of black people in Georgian society.

 There is no disputing the fact that “Georgia on my Mind” is a lovely song and that Ray Charles is a talented musician who has overcome much to achieve his high level of success.
 So, without further delay, here is “Georgia on my Mind” by the late, great Ray Charles.